Particle.news

 Overview

-• The CHNV program, created during the Biden administration, provided two-year legal status and work permits to reduce irregular border crossings.
+• The CHNV program, launched during the Biden administration, was designed to reduce irregular border crossings by offering lawful pathways for migrants with U.S.-based sponsors.